-- 2. May utilize one of the following methods: - a.
+- Shall ensure the method of distribution is fair and provides for: - Sharing of costs associated with each type of special benefit across the properties in receipt of that benefit; and - A logical nexus between the amount paid and the quantum of Special Benefit accruing to individual properties. - 2.
+May utilize any of the following methods: - a.
 Frontage; - b.
 Area; - c.
-Benefit Units including subcategories such as Access and Amenity Benefit Units; - d.
+Benefit Units40 - d.
 Property value; or - e.
-A combination of any or all of the above.43 - 3.
-Shall have regard to the zoning and subdivisional potential in determining Benefit Units accruing to each property and have regard to the multipliers as detailed in Appendix 3 when considering other basis of apportionment. - 4.
-Shall determine the apportionment method to be adopted on a scheme by scheme basis.45
+A combination of any or all of the above.41 - Shall have regard to the zoning and subdivisional potential in determining Benefit Units accruing to each property and have regard to the multipliers as detailed in Appendix 3 when considering other basis of apportionment. - 4.
+Shall determine the apportionment method to be adopted on a scheme by scheme basis.